sagol-python-for-neuroscientists/textbook-public/assignment4/README.md

 3. _More Data Munching:_

-    Download the NYC 311 service requests data from [here](https://osf.io/3a6qs), and read it with pandas.
+    Download the NYC 311 service requests data from [here](https://osf.io/3a6qs) to the `data` folder, and read it with pandas by creating `hw4/q3/data_loading.py` which should contain
+    (at least) one function called `load_data` which receives the filename and returns a dataframe.
+    All functions which are defined below should use this `load_data` function to load their data by `import`ing it from `data_loading`.

     i.
 What is the most common complaint?
 Write a function that returns a tuple with the complaint name and number of occasions it was reported.